kinshuk-code-1729/Linux-Training-Sessions/README.md

 ## ⚛️ Day 4 Commands :
 - Linux- Vi Editor ( it has three modes of operation) :
-  - Command mode
+  - Command mode : Operations such as cut, copy, paste, delete, undo, redo etc.
-  - Insert mode
+  - Insert mode : Type in new text.
-  - Esc mode
+  - Esc mode : Extended commands for saving, exiting,  search-and-replace can executed here.
-- vi <filename>
+- vi <filename> to open a file.